 EQUITY, DIVERSITY, INCLUSION, AND ACCESSIBILITY

-Our EDIA Journey Accelerated in 2022
+Our EDIA Journey in 2023

-Our EDIA Journey Accelerated in 2022
+Our EDIA Journey in 2023

-As a public agency stewarding public dollars for the benefit of all Calgarians we aspire to foster a resilient and sustainable arts sector that is safe and welcoming for all, regardless of race, ancestry, place of origin, colour, ethnic origin, language, citizenship, creed, religion, gender identity, sexual orientation, age, marital status, physical or mental abilities.
+As a public agency stewarding public dollars for the benefit of all Calgarians, we aspire to foster a resilient and sustainable arts sector that is safe and welcoming for all, regardless of race, ancestry, place of origin, colour, ethnic origin, language, citizenship, creed, religion, gender identity, sexual orientation, age, marital status, physical or mental abilities.

 The arts build bridges, challenge stereotypes and increase understanding, empathy and resilience.
 They provide ways to celebrate our city’s rich ethnic diversity, participate in civic life and create a sense of belonging.
-We envision a Calgary where there is a resilient and sustainable arts sector that is safe and welcoming for all.
+We believe this moment is asking us to support and nurture diverse art and artist-led city building to foster not only a resilient and sustainable arts ecosystem but to achieve a truly equitable, inclusive and accessible city where everyone belongs.

+Our commitment to equity includes a focus on Indigenous reconciliation, racial equity, disability justice, and gender and sexual diversity.
 Our EDIA values are embedded in our hiring practices, our group agreements, our grant investment programs and our community engagement practices.

 Our core values — equity, diversity, inclusion and accessibility — guide how we conduct our work.
-We strive to design our policies, practices and programs so that they do not create systemic barriers that are contrary to our values.
+We strive to design our policies, practices, and programs so that they do not create systemic barriers that are contrary to our values.

 Equity.
 We believe in creating equitable access for Calgarians who have had less opportunity for philanthropic and governmental support due to systemic barriers that exist in our community.